Cruise ships are still scrambling for safe harbor - KRDO

 According to former passenger CJ Hayden, some of those on board were previously traveling on Holland America’s Amsterdam, which also docked in Fremantle, Australia, on March 21.

-Hayden says there are 75 passengers on board and no known cases of Covid-19.
+Princess Cruises says there are 115 passengers on board and no known cases of Covid-19.

 Queen Victoria — Cunard